josephfh/wuneu-radio/README.md

 ## Tips

-If you're frankensteining this into an old mono radio (just the one speaker). convert your audio to mono and get more from your
+If you're frankensteining this into an old mono radio (just the one speaker) convert your audio to mono and get more from your
 SD card's storage.

 I have used _ffmpeg_ and _ffmpeg-normalize_.
 Checkout _example-scripts/convert-music-folders.sh.example_ if you want to automate